amandabuenotozatti/amandabuenotozatti/README.md

 # Hi there!
 I'm Amanda!

-## I'm a begginer Fullstack developer trying to survive this epic year!
+## I'm a begginer Fullstack developer trying to survive this world!
 - 📚 Systems Analysis and Development Student
 - 🎮 Game development student in free time
 - ❤️ Passionate about coding